nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample persons and events.
+    2. Double-click the jar file Expected: Shows the GUI with a set of sample persons and events.
 The window size may not be optimum.

 1. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    2. Re-launch the app by double-clicking the jar file.<br>
         Expected: The most recent window size and location is retained.

 ### Deleting a person

 1. Deleting a person while all persons are being shown

     1. Prerequisites: List all persons using the `listPersons` command.
-Multiple persons in the list.
+Multiple persons in the person list.

     2. Test case: `deletePerson 1`<br>
        Expected: First person is deleted from the person list.
-Details of the deleted person shown in the result display.
+Details of the deleted person are shown in the result display.

     3. Test case: `deletePerson 0`<br>
        Expected: No person is deleted.
 Error message is shown in the result display.